flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### TestInvokeAuthorizer
-### Tests a custom authorization behavior by invoking a specified custom authorizer.
-Use this to test and debug the custom authorization behavior of devices that connect to the AWS IoT device gateway.
+> Tests a custom authorization behavior by invoking a specified custom authorizer.
+Use this to test and debug the custom authorization behavior of devices that connect to the AWS IoT device gateway.<br/>

 #### Input Parameters
 * `authorizerName` - _required_